bAltherix/Profil-/docs/ssps_protocol_spec.md

 ## 8. Security & Privacy

+SSPS is designed for privacy‑aligned deployments.

 - no raw logs
 - no verbatim content
 - minimal PII (user_id only)
 - snapshot size intentionally small
 - compatible with GDPR‑aligned retention policies

+Deployments may strengthen security through:

+- encryption‑at‑rest (backend‑provided)
+- encryption‑in‑transit (TLS)
+- access control at the storage layer
+- key management via platform‑native systems (KMS, Vault)

 ---

+## 9. Operational Considerations

+Although SSPS does not define storage behaviour, deployments may expose operational metrics such as:

+- snapshot writes
+- snapshot loads
+- expired snapshots
+- schema version distribution

+These metrics support monitoring and observability without storing or exposing user content.

+---

-## 9. Summary
+## 10. Summary

 SSPS provides a portable, deterministic, minimal protocol for representing agent state across sessions and runtimes.
-It is the serialization layer of the BECIA → PaxCore continuity pipeline.
+It is the serialization layer of the BECIA → SSPS → PaxCore continuity pipeline.

 ---

 © 2026 b.AItherix — All Rights Reserved